pkgcore/pkgcore/dev-notes/framework/intro.rst

 should be to get a domain object from it.

-domain object is instantiated by config object via user defined configuration (/etc/portage/config namely). domains hold instantiated repositories, bind profile + user prefs (use/accept_keywords) together, and _should_ simplify this data into somewhat user friendly methods. (define this better).
+domain object is instantiated by config object via user defined configuration. domains hold instantiated repositories, bind profile + user prefs (use/accept_keywords) together, and _should_ simplify this data into somewhat user friendly methods. (define this better).

 Normal/default domain doesn't know about other domains, nor give a damn.
 Embedded targets are domains, and _will_ need to know about the